web-platform-tests/rfcs/rfcs/proxy_for_connection_testing.md

 Other use cases are listed [here](web-platform-tests/wpt#13465).
 In essence, specs that rely on caching based on [network partition keys](https://fetch.spec.whatwg.org/#network-partition-keys) can be tested more reliably if an arbitrary fresh [registrable domain](https://url.spec.whatwg.org/#host-registrable-domain) is created on the fly and can simulate a situation where a cold network partition is accessed.
+Note that tests that require ad-hoc registrable domains will be non-secure, as the certificate cannot be generated on the fly.

 In addition, this can help test behavior on default ports, as PAC files can reroute fetches to given ports.